dojo/docs/dojox/data/JsonRestStore.rst

 1. The datastore implements the following dojo.data APIs:

-   - `dojo.data.api.Read <dojo/data/api/Read>`_,
+   - :ref:`dojo.data.api.Read <dojo/data/api/Read>`,
-   - `dojo.data.api.Identity <dojo/data/api/Identity>`_,
+   - :ref:`dojo.data.api.Identity <dojo/data/api/Identity>`,
-   - `dojo.data.api.Write <dojo/data/api/Write>`_,
+   - :ref:`dojo.data.api.Write <dojo/data/api/Write>`,
-   - `dojo.data.api.Notification <dojo/data/api/Notification>`_.
+   - :ref:`dojo.data.api.Notification <dojo/data/api/Notification>`.

 2. Client/server interaction follows the HTTP specification for RESTful interaction, using standard HTTP verbs and headers to handle updates, paging, and id assignment.

 3. Full JSON Referencing capabilities.
 Create circular references, multiples references, reference objects from other tables, and even references objects from other domains

 4. Flexible modular design allows for easy extension and customization.
-Multiple subclasses in Dojo already use JsonRestStore, including `CouchDBRestStore <dojox/data/CouchDBRestStore>`_, `PersevereStore <dojox/data/PersevereStore>`_, and `S3Store <dojox/data/S3Store>`_.
+Multiple subclasses in Dojo already use JsonRestStore, including :ref:`CouchDBRestStore <dojox/data/CouchDBRestStore>`, :ref:`PersevereStore <dojox/data/PersevereStore>`, and :ref:`S3Store <dojox/data/S3Store>`.
 Custom queries can easily be generated.

-5. Integrates with the `dojox.rpc.Service <dojox/rpc/Service>`_ system, any service can be customized to be a REST service for the system.
+5. Integrates with the :ref:`dojox.rpc.Service <dojox/rpc/Service>` system, any service can be customized to be a REST service for the system.

-6. Integrates with `dojox.rpc.OfflineRest <dojox/rpc/OfflineRest>`_ for automatic offline usage.
+6. Integrates with :ref:`dojox.rpc.OfflineRest <dojox/rpc/OfflineRest>` for automatic offline usage.
 Application built JsonRestStore can almost instantaneously be made offline.

 7. Integrates with the RestChannels Comet module to support server sent notifications of data changes.
 The data store automatically routes these updates as data notifications to widgets.

-8. Works directly with all current data bound widgets in dijit, including `dijit.Tree <dijit/Tree>`_, `dijit.form.ComboButton <dijit/form/ComboButton>`_, and as well `dojox.grid <dojox/grid>`_.
+8. Works directly with all current data bound widgets in dijit, including :ref:`dijit.Tree <dijit/Tree>`, :ref:`dijit.form.ComboButton <dijit/form/ComboButton>`, and as well :ref:`dojox.grid <dojox/grid>`.

 =====